AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 14.md

 You can also measure using ADCP: derives $v$ from doppler shift (reflection of flowing particles).
 Sometimes this adcp is fixed, and use it instead of rating curve.
 Accuracy often assumed to be less than 5%, but in practice it is worse.

 Difficulties: flow through floodplains, edges missing, compass calibration, moving bed

+Uncertainty:
+- Data errors (???????)
+- Natural processes (changes in channel due to bed movement and weed growth, non-stationary and non-uniform flows)
+- Rating-curve set-up (out of bank flows limiting the rise in water level, rating-curve extrapolation for extreme events prone to uncertainty)
+- Human influence (changes to the gauging station, flow regulation)

+How does this affect your discharge analysis?

+---
+# Examining discharge time series: error or artefact?
+Peculiarities: what to do?
+Leave it, remove, moving average, ...

+What caused it? "crime-scene investigation"